Otto Cribb: Death

-Cribb faced Dunn on 22 July 1901 and suffered a violet defeat with Dunn knocking him out in the ninth round with a blow to the forehead and an uppercut to the jaw.
+Cribb faced Dunn on 22 July 1901 and suffered a violent defeat with Dunn knocking him out in the ninth round with a blow to the forehead and an uppercut to the jaw.
 Cribb appeared fine after the fight other than a cut to the cheek and shook hands with Dunn, however he died in his sleep on 23 July 1901.
 His trainer had advised him against continuing with the fight as shortly beforehand he had complained of severe back pain which made it difficult for him to sit, however he refused to postpone the fight or wear a plaster brace for fear of disappointing the public.

-Dunn noted he had no ill feelings against Cribb and that he had not had any desire to hurt him, and had intended for the fight to be his last, and had only not retired after their previous bout as he felt he performed poorly in it.
+Dunn noted he had no ill feelings against Cribb, did not have any desire to hurt him, had intended for the fight to be his last, and had only not retired after their previous bout as he felt he performed poorly in it.
 Cribb's funeral was held on July 25 and attended by many members of the public.
 He was laid to rest in the Jewish section of a cemetery in Rookwood.

-It was determined the cause of death was a hemorrhage on the surface of the brain due to a concussion and Mick Dunn, the referee, the timekeeper, Cribb's trainer, and one of his cornermen were all arrested and charged on suspicion of having been involved with his death.
+It was determined the cause of death was a hemorrhage on the surface of the brain due to a concussion, and Mick Dunn, the referee, the timekeeper, Cribb's trainer, and one of his cornermen were all arrested and charged on suspicion of having been involved with his death.
 While concussion was the cause of death some injuries to internal organs were also discovered.
-The arrests drew criticism from some who felt that there was no place for police involvement in an athletic contest.
+The arrests drew criticism from some who felt there was no place for police involvement in an athletic contest.
 On 26 July 1901 the death was officially ruled accidental by an inquest.